Ofentse Nato

-Ofentse Nato (born 1 October 1989) is a Motswana professional footballer who plays as a defensive midfielder for Township Rollers and Botswana national team.
+Ofentse Nato (born 1 October 1989) is a Botswana professional footballer who plays as a defensive midfielder for Township Rollers and Botswana national team.

 Club career

 He began his professional career at a Botswana local team Gaborone United.
 After spending four years at the club, he joined South African club Bidvest Wits in July 2012 on a two-year deal.
 Nato joined Mpumalanga Black Aces on loan for the 2013–14 PSL season.

 In 2014 it was announced that he would be loaned to the Spanish capital, where he will join the defending Spanish champions on a two-year loan deal.
-However, he would be loaned to Madrid’s satellite club in the Indian Super League, Atletico de Kolkata, for a 12-week period on his arrival, where he will be under the guidance of former Wits and Mamelodi Sundowns coach, Antonio Lopez Habas.
+However, he would be loaned to Madrid's satellite club in the Indian Super League, Atletico de Kolkata, for a 12-week period on his arrival, where he will be under the guidance of former Wits and Mamelodi Sundowns coach, Antonio Lopez Habas.